 Will Manitoba departments receive new radios as part of the FleetNet Replacement Project?

 Yes.
-All departments including Sustainable Development VHF users will be provided new radios as part of a one time purchase as per the agreement signed between Manitoba and Bell.
+All departments including Sustainable Development VHF users will be provided new radios and associated radio accessories as part of a one time purchase as per the agreement signed between Manitoba and Bell.
 Thereafter departments will be responsible to pay any replacement or maintenance costs on the radios issued to that department.
 This would be managed within the department’s existing processes and budgets.

 Did the radios that will be purchased from Bell for the FleetNet Replacement Project go through a procurement process?